Oberleutnant

 Oberleutnant (English: First Lieutenant) is a senior lieutenant officer rank in the German-speaking armed forces of Germany (Bundeswehr), the Austrian Armed Forces, and the Swiss Armed Forces.
 In Austria, Oberleutnant is also a designation for certain positions in the federal police and prison guards.
-In the former West Germany, it was also a rank in the Federal Border Guard (Bundesgrenzschutz).
+In the former West Germany, it was also a rank in the Federal Border Protection (Bundesgrenzschutz).

 Germany

 In the German Army, it dates from the early 19th century.
 Translated as "first lieutenant", the rank is typically bestowed upon commissioned officers after five to six years of active-duty service.

 Oberleutnant is used by both the German Army and the German Air Force.
 In the NATO military comparison system, a German Oberleutnant is the equivalent of a first lieutenant in the Army/Air Forces of Allied nations.